Camp Lejeune water contamination: Early reports

-From August 1, 1953 through December 31, 1987 (sometimes from January 1, 1950 through December 31, 1985), Marines and personnel of any branch of the armed forces and their families stationed at Camp Lejeune's main base, barracks, family, temporary housing, Tarawa Terrace and Hadnot Point may have consumed, and bathed in, water contaminated with toxins at concentrations from 240 to 3400 times levels permitted by safety standards.
+From August 1, 1953 through December 31, 1987 (sometimes from January 1, 1950 through December 31, 1985), Marines and personnel of any branch of the armed forces and their families stationed at Camp Lejeune's main base, barracks, family, temporary housing, Tarawa Terrace and Hadnot Point may have consumed or bathed in water contaminated with hazardous chemicals at concentrations from 240 to 3400 times levels permitted by regulatory standards.
 As a result, at least 850 former residents filed claims for nearly $4 billion from the military.
 The contamination appears to have affected the water from two of the eight water wells on the base.
 The main chemicals involved were volatile organic compounds (VOCs) such as perchloroethylene (PCE), a dry cleaning solvent, and trichloroethylene (TCE), a degreaser; however, more than 70 chemicals have been identified as contaminants at Lejeune.
 The base's wells were shut off in the mid-1980s, after which the water met federal standards, then they were placed back online in violation of the law.
 The National Research Council of the National Academies released a report based upon a literature review of PCE and TCE in July 2009.
-The report failed to assess other contaminants, such as benzene and vinyl chloride, and concluded that the water at the base was tainted between 1950 and 1985, but that the contamination could not be linked to any health problems.
+The report failed to assess other contaminants, such as benzene and vinyl chloride, and concluded that the water at the base was tainted between January 1, 1950 and December 31, 1985, but that the contamination could not be linked to any health problems.
 However, on October 22, 2010, a letter from the Director of the government agency tasked to study health effects at Superfund sites, such as Camp Lejeune, illustrated the limitations of the 2009 literature review and advised that there "was undoubtedly a hazard associated with drinking the contaminated water at Camp Lejeune".

 In 1980, the base began testing the water for trihalomethanes in response to new regulations from the Environmental Protection Agency (EPA).
 That same year, a laboratory from the U.S. Army Environmental Hygiene Agency began finding halogenated hydrocarbons in the water.
 In March 1981, one of the lab's reports, which was delivered to U.S. Marine officials, stated, "Water is highly contaminated with other chlorinated hydrocarbons (solvents)!"